alinush/asvc-talk/README.md

-# aSVC talk for zkStudyClub
+# aSVC talk

-You need `xelatex` and Fira fonts installed, which you can find in the `fira-fonts/` directory.

-The compiled PDF is available [here](/talk.pdf).
+Go to the different branches for different versions of the talk:

+ - zkStudyClub (1 hour)
+ - 25mins